ReggieVW/cvat-docs/manual/automatic_annotations.md

 To launch automatic annotation, you should open the dashboard and find a task which you want to annotate.
 Then click the ``Actions`` button and choose option ``Automatic annotation`` from the dropdown menu.
 ![image](https://user-images.githubusercontent.com/35894891/199705706-3517dd36-58d0-46e0-98fb-33fd66b579bb.png)

 In the dialog window select a model you need.
 DL models are created for specific labels.
 Adjust the labels so that the task labels will correspond to the labels of the DL model.
 For example, consider a task where you have to annotate labels ``person``.
 You should connect the ``person`` label from the model to the ``person`` label in the task.
-Click ``Submit`` to begin the automatic annotation process.
-Supported models, such as YOLO-v5, are suitable only for specific labels (for e.g. person).
+Click ``Annotate`` to begin the automatic annotation process.
+Supported models, such as ``YOLO-v5``, are suitable only for specific labels (for e.g. person).

 <img src="https://user-images.githubusercontent.com/35894891/176120074-2e87da94-dc6f-4f37-855e-0822cf93ad62.png" width="600" height="400" />